 Musa acuminata ssp. zebrina

 Musa acuminata ssp. zebrina is a subspecies of Musa acuminata, the wild species involved in the domestication of the vast majority of cultivated bananas.
-That is according to scientists who consider it as one of four main subspecies of Musa acuminata that have contributed to the genetics of edible bananas.
-This taxon has never been published as a subspecies of Musa acuminata, nor has it been classified as a variety within any of the published subspecies.
+It is one of the four main subspecies of Musa acuminata that have contributed to the genetics of edible bananas.
+However, this taxon has never been published as a subspecies of Musa acuminata, nor has it been classified as a variety within any of the published subspecies.

 In 1991, it was classified as a botanical variety of Musa acuminata by Rusdy E. Nasution.
-According to the World Checklist of Selected Plant Families maintained by Kew, Musa acuminata var. zebrina is a synonym of the accepted name, Musa acuminata ssp. acuminata.
+The World Checklist of Selected Plant Families maintained by Kew considers Musa acuminata var. zebrina as a synonym of Musa acuminata ssp. acuminata.

 The plant was first described in 1854 as Musa zebrina from Java, Indonesia.
 It was named for the zebra-like striping of red pigmentation on the upper sides of young leaves.